thecodingwhale/cv-processor/README.md

 - Pattern matching for contact info, dates, etc.
 - Skill categorization by type
 - CLI interface for easy use
+- **Accuracy scoring and quality assessment**

+## Accuracy Scoring

+The CV processor now includes an accuracy scoring system that evaluates how well the data extraction performed.
+This provides several benefits:

+- Quantify the completeness and accuracy of extracted CV data
+- Compare results between different extraction methods (traditional vs AI-based)
+- Filter CVs that don't meet minimum quality thresholds
+- Identify missing or problematic data fields

+### How Accuracy is Calculated

+The accuracy score considers several factors:

+- **Completeness**: What percentage of expected fields were successfully extracted
+- **Confidence**: How trustworthy is the extracted data (based on consistency checks)
+- **Section Weights**: Configurable importance weights for different CV sections
+- **Missing Fields**: Detailed list of important fields that weren't found

+Each CV gets an overall score (0-100%) as well as section-specific scores.

 ## Installation